Groundbreaking Study Uncovers Keys to Healthy Ageing

 The research team carried out over 1,150 brain scans and dedicated 8,300 hours to cognitive tests.

-This means that high levels of brain iron and stress can signal a decline in mental abilities like and thinking.
+This means that high levels of brain iron and stress can signal a decline in mental abilities like memory and thinking.

 The research also found a link between brain shrinkage, particularly in the hippocampus, and Alzheimer’s disease.